 delay in processing.

-evaluation and send it on to the graduate coordinator within two weeks.
+ready for review by the graduate coordinator within two weeks.

 Not every program will review applicants immediately upon receipt of the evaluation.